-The Reaper is a medium altitude long endurance (MALE) Remotely Piloted aircraft designed for [link not available] (ISR) and, if required, ground-attack missions.
+The Reaper is a medium altitude long endurance (MALE) Remotely Piloted aircraft designed for Intelligence, Surveillance and Reconnaissance (ISR) and, if required, ground-attack missions.

 The aircraft’s persistence and array of surveillance sensors make this an increasingly vital system alongside our traditional manned platforms.

 Its secondary mission is to provide pilot-commanded kinetic effect to Land Force commanders for fleeting targets that “pop up” in the battlespace and also to provide Close-Air-Support (CAS) options to the Reaper’s supported unit.

 - Engines: Honeywell TPE 331-10T

 The Reaper was purchased as a Ministry of Defence urgent operational requirement (UOR) to provide an all-weather, persistent Intelligence, Surveillance, Target Acquisition and Reconnaissance (ISTAR) capability 24 hours a day.
 The first aircraft in RAF service was delivered to Afghanistan in October 2007.
 Within 6 months of use the requirement to strike at fleeting targets and provide Land Forces with CAS was quickly realised.
 The UK’s Reaper fleet began armed-ISR mission in May 2008.

 Reaper is operated by crews of professional pilots, sensor operators and Mission Intelligence Co-ordinators from Ground Control Stations.